How to Exercise Safely During Cold and Flu Season

 What about working out in the cold?

-The notion that cold or rainy weather raises your chances of an infection is a myth.
+Cold or rainy weather does not raise your chances of getting sick.
 In general, it’s safe to exercise in lower temperatures as long as you’re properly dressed.
 If you do head out:

 • Dress in layers to avoid overheating.